 The first three characters of “RTCXpression” are my initials.
 My name is RT Cunningham.
 The X stands for “expression”, which is what this website is all about.

 This is the place where I publish information and opinions about a variety of subjects.
 Regardless of what subject I write about at any given time, I try to be as clear and concise as I possibly can.
 I don’t have a college degree in anything, so please don’t judge my lack of ability when it comes to getting my thoughts across.
-I’m just doing my best to express myself in the only way I know how – by writing it down.
+I’m just doing my best to express myself in writing.

 I was born in 1960 and my wife was born in 1961.
 My older son was born in 1980 and my younger son was born in 1985.
 I’m a grandfather, courtesy of my older son and his wife.
 In the Philippines, I’m also a lolo of more than just my grandchildren.